(keep reading to learn what happened)

 Side note – Mama Rita’s has the most debt burden of any Kitchen Nightmares restaurant that we’ve written about, so the odds are definitely stacked against Laura and her restaurant.

-When Gordon arrives he orders off the menu, ordering the tamales, chimichanga, and a burrito.
+He orders a spread of food, including the tamales, chimichanga, and a burrito.

 When the tamales arrive Gordon compares them to soaking wet newspaper, with a very dry filling.